-STEP 1: Play Bug Party video for participants
+STEP 1: Watch Bug Party video

-STEP 2: After video, ask participants to identify ways to keep their homes pest free.
-Write these on the board.
+STEP 2: After video, identify ways to keep your homes pest free.
+Tell these to the trainer so she/he can write them on the board.
 Reference the tips above.

 5.2 When we have no choice ... how do we safely use pesticides?